zanymuzik/notes/MIT - Lec 6 - Raft (1).md

 ```

  - if S2 is up but network prevents C1 from contacting S2,
    - C1 should *not* proceed without S2,
    - since S2 might be alive and serving client C2
 - if S2 has really crashed, C1 *must* proceed without S2,
    - otherwise the service doesn't tolerate faults!

-  with this setup, we're faced with a nasty choice:
+  With this setup, we're faced with a nasty choice:
-    either no ability to tolerate faults, despite replication, or
+    - either no ability to tolerate faults, despite replication, or
-    the possibility of incorrect operation due to split brain
+    - the possibility of incorrect operation due to split brain

 the problem: computers cannot distinguish "server crashed" vs "network broken"
   the symptom is the same: no response to a query over the network